 Scam to avoid when renting a car in Mexico

-Unfortunately, sometimes, you believe you are completely covered by the insurance only to find out you are not, or they are charging for some damage that you haven’t actually done.
+Unfortunately, sometimes, you believe you are completely covered by the insurance only to find out you are not, or they are charging for some damage that you haven’t done.

 That’s what happened to me during my last car rental in Cancun with America Car rental.
 I was charged for two damaged tires.
 I did damage one, but the other was not my fault.